ome/omero-documentation/omero/users/cli/delete.rst

 instance, deleting all of the images under a given project.

-By default the command confirms the deletion of the target objects but it can also provide a detailed report of all the deleted objects via a :option:`delete --report` option.
-A :option:`delete --dry-run` option can be used to report on what objects would be deleted without actually deleting them.
+By default the command confirms the deletion of the target objects but it can also provide a detailed report of all the deleted objects via an :option:`omero delete --report` option.
+An :option:`omero delete --dry-run` option can be used to report on what objects would be deleted without actually deleting them.

 Examples
 ^^^^^^^^